nastassjamotro/Programming-1-Portfolio/README.md

 * check - When the King of a player can be taken by a piece of the opponent, one says that the King is in check.
 It is not allowed to make a move, such that ones King is in check after the move.

 * checkmate - When a player is in check, and he cannot make a move such that after the move, the King is not in check, then he is mated.
-The player that is mated loses teh game, and the player that mates him wins the game.
+The player that is mated loses the game, and the player that mates him wins the game.

 * stalemate - When a player cannot make any legal move, but he is not in check, then the player is said to be stalemated.
 In a case of a stalemate, the game is a draw.